 A group of folks used to regularly play "Advanced" Speed Circuit in the Detroit, Michigan area in the 1980s into the 1990s.
 Recently, some of the same folks (and some new folks) have started a new series of auto racing board games using the Championship Formula Racing game.

 When we played in the 1980s, we quickly discovered that using a small board-game size track didn't work too well when you had a dozen or more drivers trying to race.
 So, we expanded the tracks to fit on sheets, and we modified 1:64 scale Hot Wheels cars to use on the tracks.
 Our intention for the new campaign is to use the large tracks and 1:64 scale cars.
 We used to regularly draw an average of between 12 and 13 drivers per race, and racing board games are lots more fun with more players.
 In other words, auto racing board games are not so good with only a couple of players, and that's why we're trying to attract as many drivers as possible.
+After two official races for points in our new series, we have averaged 9.5 drivers per race.

 In the campaigns of the 1980s, we raced a series of races (usually 16 races per year), awarding points to the top finishers as did the real Formula One.
 At the end of the year, the driver with the most points was the "Speed Circuit Champion" and was awarded a small engraved trophy.
 We also awarded a team championship, as well as elected a driver as the recipient of the "Tom Kane Memorial Award" to the most sportsmanlike driver of the year.